funilrys/PyFunceble/docs/use/known-issues.md

 On this page, you will find any issues that are known and not fixed - yet.

-## Language Support
+## Python Support

-Any Python version lower than `3.7` are not compatible with PyFunble.
+Any Python version lower than `3.7` are not compatible with PyFunceble.

 This means you actually are unable to run any version below Python 3.7 as a number of used builtin features are missing and were first introduced in Python 3.7.